jeceljr/digitalCPUzoo/T2H/README.md

 The *swb* (swap bytes) is not a Transputer instruction and used to compensate for the lack of the word length independent features.
 It helps deal with byte data stored in the 16 bit word addressed data memory.

+## Assembler

+By including the *t2h.inc* macro definitions, the GNU AS program can assemble T2H programs.
+One simplification is that all control flow instructions are generated with 3 prefix bytes by default.
+An extra argument can change that to 0, 1 or 2 for forward jumps and -1 or -2 for backward jumps.
+Changing the default makes programs shorter, but might cause problems if edits move labels further from the jumps.

+The *../as2hex* script can be used to invoke *as* and then *objcopy* to convert the generated binary into Intel HEX format.